keptn/community/README.md

 First meeting on Monday, March 4.
 From then on, this meeting will be held every other Monday at
 - 7 AM US Pacific Time
 - 10 AM US Eastern Time
-- 4 PM CET Centreal European Time
+- 4 PM CET Central European Time
+- Midnight Australian Eastern Standard Time (AEST)

 Further information
 - [Zoom Meeting](https://dynatrace.zoom.us/j/578828410)